MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

 ## Module overview

-This article describes how to use the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module in Azure Machine Learning Studio (classic), to determine the optimum hyperparameters for a given machine learning model.
+This article describes how to use the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module in Machine Learning Studio (classic), to determine the optimum hyperparameters for a given machine learning model.
 The module builds and tests multiple models, using different combinations of settings, and compares metrics over all models to get the combination of settings.

 The terms *parameter* and *hyperparameter* can be confusing.
 The model's *parameters* are what you set in the properties pane.
 Basically, this module performs a *parameter sweep* over the specified parameter settings, and learns an optimal set of _hyperparameters_, which might be different for each specific decision tree, dataset, or regression method.
 The process of finding the optimal configuration is sometimes called *tuning*.